auremoser/mozsci/log/worklog.md

 * went through all fellowship stuff from the retrospective
 * gave feedback on the [build site](https://public.etherpad-mozilla.org/p/build_feedback)

+### 7/17/16
+* brunch with vanessa
+* answered some email for applicants
+* some study group followup email

 * sent out to harry - swag
 * fellows checkin